 The Rise and Rise of Yoga

 Yoga has quickly become one of the most popular fitness regimes.
 It has been adopted internationally and is commonplace in leisure centres, health clubs throughout the world.
-Yoga is also a cost-effective practice with little or no equipment required.
-It is also time friendly, the amount of practice dependant on the practitioner’s needs and time.
+Yoga is also a cost-effective practise with little or no equipment required.
+It is also time-friendly, the amount of practice dependant on the practitioner’s needs and time.
 It is up to the practitioner whether they practice Yoga in a social setting (such as a gym/club) or make it a more personal thing (practised in privacy at home).

 Yoga is a great way of reducing stress and allowing for greater relaxation.
 So ideal for balancing out 21st-century life then!
 Particularly after a stressful day at the office or a busy commute.
 Indeed, many who get into Yoga begin to look more into its philosophy and embrace the spiritual aspects assigned to it.
 For many, it is more than a philosophy or practice but a way of life.
 On a personal level, it’s been clear to see, Yoga is very much more than just a fitness regime.